dharaneshwar18/chatgpt-as-extension/README.md

 Ensure you keep your API key secure by not exposing it in public repositories.
 Use environment variables to store sensitive data.

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## 🤝 Contribution

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues](https://github.com/yourusername/chatgpt-chrome-extension/issues) page.

----